Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 For each DH forbidden induced subgraph $H$ such that $H-xy$ (resp. $H+xy$) is DH, we obtain a list of \emph{(edge-)insertion forbidden subwords}, resp. \emph{(edge-)deletion forbidden subwords}, of type $W_{H-xy}(x,y)$, resp. $W_{H+xy}(x,y)$.
 They are given by the following tables.

-{\it Proof of Theorem \ref{th:edge_dynamic}:} By Lemma \ref{lem:edge_CNS} and Lemma \ref{lem:subwords}, it remains to show that no subword of $W(x,y)$ belongs to the list of edge-insertion (resp. edge-deletion) forbidden subwords if and only if $W(x,y)$ is one of words described in condition 1, resp. condition 2, of the theorem.
+{\it Proof of Theorem \ref{th:edge_dynamic}:} By Lemma \ref{lem:edge_CNS} and Lemma \ref{lem:subwords}, it remains to show that no $S$-subword of $W(x,y)$ belongs to the list of edge-insertion (resp. edge-deletion) forbidden subwords if and only if $W(x,y)$ is one of words described in condition 1 (resp. condition 2) of the theorem.
+Observe that the words of conditions 1 and 2 do not contain any forbidden words.
+Let us prove the converse.

-\begin{enumerate} \item Assume that no subword of $W(x,y)$ belongs to the list of forbidden subwords for edge-insertion.
+\begin{enumerate} \item Assume that no $S$-subword of $W(x,y)$ belongs to the list of forbidden subwords for edge-insertion.

 Notice that $W(x,y)$ contains at most two $S$'s otherwise it would contain a forbidden subwords corresponding to the cycles $C_k$, $k\geqslant 5$.

 First consider the case $W(x,y)$ contains two $S$'s.
 By the $KSS$, $SSK$, $SKS$ House's forbidden subwords, $W(x,y)$ has no $K$ letter.
 By the Domino's forbidden subwords $W(x,y)$ is of the form $(S_x)SS(S_y)$.
 More precisely, as $W(x,y)$ is reduced, it does not contain the factors $S_xS_x$ or $S_yS_y$ and if a factor with no $S$ contains a $S_x$ (resp. a $S_y$), then $S_x$ (resp. $S_y)$ has to be the first (resp. last) letter of that factor.
 It follows that $W(x,y)$ is of the form $(S_x)(S_y)S(S_x)(S_y)S(S_x)(S_y)$.
 But again since $W(x,y)$ is reduced, it does not contain the factors $S_yS$ or $SS_x$.
 Thereby $W(x,y)$ is of the form $(S_x)SS(S_y)$.